Arresting Morphew was ‘worst decision that you can make,’ CBI agent says - NewsBreak

 CHAFFEE COUNTY, Colo.
 (KDVR) — New documents were released Tuesday related to the Barry Morphew case .

-Attorneys for Morphew are asking that the case be dismissed based on the claim that the prosecution intentionally withheld massive amounts of evidence prior to the preliminary hearing and probable cause would not have been found, documents showed.
+Documents show attorneys for Morphew are asking that the case be dismissed based on the claim that the prosecution intentionally withheld massive amounts of evidence prior to the preliminary hearing and, had they had that, they say probable cause would not have been found.

+The Eleventh Judicial Distrist has responded to the prosecution’s motions for sanctions, saying, in part:

+“The People have produced tens of thousands of pages of discovery and hours of video and audio recordings.
+The People have conferred with the defense on multiple occasions and provided discovery in a timely manner.
+It should be noted that it appears the defense has stopped trying to confer with the People as their last request for discovery was made directly to the Court before the last hearing.
+Despite this, the defense persists on filing discovery motions asking this Court for the draconian sanction of dismissal for what amounts to disagreements among law enforcement in timing.”

-The newly released documents also contained an internal affairs investigation of Colorado Bureau of Investigations Agent Joseph Cahill, one of the lead investigators in the Morphew case, that took place in December.130 pages of arrest documents released in Barry Morphew case
+The defense’s documents also contained an internal affairs investigation of Colorado Bureau of Investigations Agent Joseph Cahill, one of the lead investigators in the Morphew case, that took place in December.RELATED: Court releases evidence from Barry Morphew’s preliminary hearing

 According to the report, Cahill and another agent co-led the year-long investigation into Morphew.